apache/usergrid-qakka/README.md

 You can learn more about Qakka internals by reading this [Google Slides presentation](https://docs.google.com/presentation/d/1j1w8txLlmVg6Ndiq1gsmF_3g8tl5flSjgmko4UxH6Gc/edit?usp=sharing).

 Qakka was developed as for this JIRA Issue: [USERGRID-1318](https://issues.apache.org/jira/browse/USERGRID-1318).

+## How to build Qakka

+Qakka is unreleased software and if you want to use it, you will have to built it.
+Here are the steps to build Qakka:

+You will need Java 8 JDK and Maven 3 to build Qakka.
+You will also need Cassandra 2.1.x if you want to run the JUnit tests.

+* Build the Usergrid "Stack":
+    * Clone the Apache Usergrid repo and run `mvn -DskipTests=true install` in the  `/stack` directory.
+    * This will place the Usergrid jar fies into your local Maven repo so that Qakka can find them.

+* Build Qakka
+    * Clone the Apache Usergrid Qakka repo and run `mvn -DskipTests=true install` in Qakka's directory.

+If you want to run the Qakka JUnit tests, you will need to have Cassandra 2.1.x running on your computer with the default setup (e.g. on port 9160).
+You can run the tests with `mvn tests`.
+The tests in Qakka only hit the REST API; there are more Qakka tests in the Usergrid Queue module.

 ## Qakka Installation